ronnmabunga/simple-monolithic-user-api-demo/README.md

 This is a code demonstration of a Monolithic API application built with Express.js, where users can register, authenticate, and verify authorization levels.
 It includes Swagger API documentation for easy route exploration.

+## Deployment Disclaimer

+The API currently deployed at: `https://simple-monolithic-user-api-demo.onrender.com/`, runs on a free web service on Render.com.
+Web services running on the free tier spins down after 15 minutes of inactivity, which may delay API responses by 90seconds (or even timed out) while the service does a cold start.

 ## Features

 -   **Swagger API Documentation:** Provides documentation for each route directly accessible via the browser.